 Silent Strokes More Common Than You'd Expect

-The damage that occurs is permanent, but therapy might help stimulate other parts of the brain so you regain functions that may have weakened.
+The damage that happens is permanent, but therapy might help stimulate other parts of the brain so you regain abilities that may have weakened.

 Prevent Strokes With Good Habits